 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-Is the Salsa Verde Chicken very low in carbs?
+Is the Salsa Verde Chicken low in carbs?

-This tasty chicken with salsa verde only has 4 net carbs per serving!
+This tasty chicken with salsa verde only has 4 net carbs per serving and 26 grams of protein!

 What’s the difference between Salsa and Salsa Verde?

-Salsa Verde is a green Mexican salsa that uses tomatillos instead of red tomatoes, and it’s sometimes call Tomatillo Salsa Verde.
-The word verde means green in Spanish, and it refers to the color of the tomatillos and the green chiles used in the sauce.
-Salsa Verde also usually has onions and sometimes lime juice.
-Homemade Salsa Verde is easy to make in a food processor, but there are many good commercial brands available as well.
+Salsa Verde is a green Mexican salsa that uses tomatillos instead of red tomatoes, sometimes call Tomatillo Salsa Verde.
+The word verde means green in Spanish, and it refers to the color of the tomatillos and green chiles.
+Salsa Verde often has onions and sometimes lime juice.
+Homemade Salsa Verde is easy to make, but there are many good commercial brands available as well.

-What cheese did we use for the Salsa Verde Bake:
+What cheese did we use for Salsa Verde Chicken Bake:

 We used Mozzarella Cheese for this recipe but Monterey Jack would also be a great choice, or use a white Mexican cheese if you have some.